 Turn: I will learn more about film directing into – I will practice making movies on my cell phone for six months.

-Turn: I want to make a movie into – I will create a business plan
+Turn: I want to make a movie into – I will create a business plan for my film.

 Here’s the bonus: